manitourobotics/nqc-programs/README.md

     ./deploy

-I'm assuming that you're using the RCX2.0 with a USB infrared tower.
+I'm assuming( and so does the script) that you're using the RCX2.0 with a USB infrared tower.